 Other ideas have been tried such as using the “Laval effect” but with unreliable results in real energy and noise reduction savings and how well it works “at a distance”.
 The “Coanda” effect is still the most reliable and effective means to improve the efficiency of a blow-off product, but it is not the only factor.
 Any turbulence needs to be minimized in other ways as well.
 How the air moves both inside,outside, and around the blow-off product affects its performance.

-As mentioned, a properly engineered nozzle “converts” pressure to flow with minimal energy loss.
-But this also requires a balanced approach.
-As well as considering the air movement and minimizing turbulence, it is “how much of the air entrainment is optimal for any particular application?”
-When air I exhausted from a small “gap” in the blow off product, it is “still a™ospheric air” which is mixed with the exhaust.
-Logically, that means it also slows down the velocity immediately at the mixing point.
+A properly engineered nozzle “converts” pressure to flow with minimal energy loss.
+This requires a balanced approach.
+As well as considering the air movement and minimizing turbulence, it is optimizing “how much of the air entrainment” is ideal for any particular application.
+When air exits from a small “gap” in the blow off product, it is “still atmospheric air” which is mixed with the exhaust.
 Even though the air flow remains laminar over a long distance, the velocity will slow down.
-The blowoff force that “hits” the target is dependent on both mass flow AND velocity.
-But….. there is a balance and a “range” where the flow and velocity are effective.
-If the entrainment is also too much, the velocity will go down to such a level where the blow off force is negligible.
-This provides a particularly interesting result with regard to air nozzles as explained below and also for the real effectiveness of “Air Movers” or annular units also called Air Amplifiers.
+The blow off force that “hits” the target is dependent on both mass flow AND velocity.
+There is a balance and a “range” where the flow and velocity are most effective.
+If the entrainment is too much, the velocity will go down to such a level where the blow off force is negligible.
+This provides a particularly interesting result with regard to air nozzles and also for the real effectiveness of “Air Movers” or annular units also called Air Amplifiers.

-Air amplification technology is simple, lightweight, compact, reliable, low cost, easy to install and will provide rapid payment on energy savings in compressed air while lowering noise levels and improving your factory environment.
+Air amplification technology is simple, lightweight, compact, reliable, low cost, easy to install, and will provide rapid payment on energy savings in compressed air while lowering noise levels and improving your factory environment.